Aliases for HRASLS2 Gene

 GeneCards Summary for HRASLS2 Gene

 HRASLS2 (HRAS Like Suppressor 2) is a Protein Coding gene.
 Diseases associated with HRASLS2 include Poland Syndrome.
-Among its related pathways are Metabolism and Glycerophospholipid biosynthesis.
+Among its related pathways are Acyl chain remodelling of PE and Glycerophospholipid biosynthesis.
 GO annotations related to this gene include hydrolase activity and transferase activity, transferring acyl groups.
 An important paralog of this gene is PLA2G16.

 UniProtKB/Swiss-Prot for HRASLS2 Gene

 Exhibits PLA1/2 activity, catalyzing the calcium-independent hydrolysis of acyl groups in various phosphatidylcholines (PC) and phosphatidylethanolamine (PE).
 For most substrates, PLA1 activity is much higher than PLA2 activity.
 Catalyzes N-acylation of PE using both sn-1 and sn-2 palmitoyl groups of PC as acyl donor.
 Also catalyzes O-acylation converting lyso-PC into PC.